How to share FTDI USB to serial adapter and receive FT232R UART data over network

 How to share FT232R USB UART

-FlexiHub will definitely come in handy in such case.
+The first solution is Flexihub.
 This piece of software allows you to share such a device as FT232R with the remote computer over the network in such a way that it is recognized as a locally connected device.
 You will just need to install FT232R USB UART driver on the remote machine in order for the device to function properly.